 You should be aware of these two important terms:

 - Market Value

-To be eligible for a lower boat insurance rate, you can do the following:
+To be eligible for lower-cost insurance, do the following:

 - Add any safety options to your fishing boat

 - Layup discount for not using your boat year-round

 - Discount for freshwater boating instead of saltwater